The profile standards ISO 21920

 Peak-to-valley parameters

 These parameters are based on point features (peaks and pits).
 Rp, Rv and Rz are unchanged, but are now calculated on section lengths instead of sampling lengths.
-New parameters are added: Rpt, maximum peak height; Rvt, maximum pit depths and Rmax, maximum height.
+New parameters are added: Rpt, maximum peak height; Rvt, maximum pit depths and Rzx, maximum height (which corresponds to the former Rmax parameter).

 Parameters on elements